GBrachetta/Parfumier/README.md

 With this in mind I decided saving photos in a cloud-based solution reachable both locally and remotely.
 The options I considered were Imgur and Cloudinary, and chose the latter due to its set of features and ease of use and setup.

+All images have a `loading="lazy"` attribute with specified dimensions so they are only loaded when required, regardless of how small they are after being converted on Cloudinary.

+The images on the about page were minified on [tinypng](https://tinypng.com/).

 ### About CKEditor